 Research has found that;

-- The knee is most commonly injured, followed by the ankle and shoulder
+- Knees are most commonly injured, followed by the ankle and shoulder

 - More injuries occur during training than competition, and kicking causes more injuries than punching